 How to Create a Local Administrator User Account in Windows 11

 Navigating to the Windows Accounts Settings

-The first step in creating a local administrator account in Windows 11 is to go to the Windows settings app and navigate to the Accounts section.
+The first step in creating a local administrator account in Windows 11 is to go to the main Windows settings app.
+You can click the start button and select the gear icon to launch it.
+Navigate to the Accounts section on the left side menu.

-You must do this while logged in with an account that has administrator rights, otherwise you will not have the option to add a new account.
+You must perform these steps while logged in with an account that already has administrator rights.
+Otherwise you will not have the required permissions to add a new account.
+Standard users are completely blocked from this specific configuration screen.

+How to Create a Local Administrator User Account in Windows 11